Maryland v. Pringle

 540 U.S. 366, 124 S.Ct.
 795, 157 L.Ed.2d 769 (2003)

-A Baltimore County Police Officer pulled a car over for speeding.
-Inside the car were three occupants: Partlow, the car's owner, was in the driver’s seat, Pringle (defendant) in the front passenger seat, and Smith in the back seat.
+A police officer pulled a car over for speeding.
+Inside the car were three occupants: Partlow, the car's owner, was in the driver’s seat; Pringle (defendant) was in the front passenger seat; and Smith was in the back seat.
 The officer saw a roll of money in the glove compartment when Partlow opened it to get his registration.
 Partlow denied he had any weapons or drugs in the car and agreed to a search.
-The officer found $763 in the glove compartment and cocaine between the back-seat armrest and the back seat.
+The officer found $763 in the glove compartment and five baggies of cocaine between the back-seat armrest and the back seat.
 When all three men claimed ignorance of the drugs and money, the officer arrested all of them.
 Pringle later waived his Miranda rights and confessed that the money and drugs were his.
 At trial, Pringle moved to suppress the confession on the grounds that it was the fruit of an illegal arrest.
-The trial court denied the motion, and Pringle was convicted by a jury on charges of cocaine possession with intent to distribute.
+The trial court denied the motion, and Pringle was convicted by a jury on charges of cocaine possession and possession with intent to distribute cocaine.
 Pringle was sentenced to 10 years imprisonment without parole.
 The Court of Special Appeals of Maryland upheld the conviction, but a divided Court of Appeals of Maryland reversed.
 The court held that finding the drugs in the car did not give the officer probable cause to arrest Pringle because he had no indication that Pringle had knowledge, dominion, or control of the drugs.
 The United States Supreme Court granted certiorari.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.